kelu124/murgen-dev-kit/bibliographie.md

 * **ADC**:
 * **DAC**:
 * **Processing**:  Complex Programmable Logic Device (CPLD)
 * **Transfer**:  CY7C68014A - a com plete USB 2.0 in ter face, 4 KB of Static RAM (SRAM) for buffering high-speed USB data and an 8051 microprocessor with 16 KB of code/data SRAM all integrated into a single chip.
-This IC runs embedded 8051 code stored in the I2C Bus Serial PROM (SPROM) or that has been down loaded from the host via a process called ëReNumeration.í
+This IC runs embedded 8051 code stored in the I2C Bus Serial PROM (SPROM) or that has been down loaded from the host via a process called ‚ÄòReNumeration.‚Äô
 * **Image processing**: